Get the free San Benito County Public and Protected Lands Map, plus updates on San Benito County and Diablo Range!

 They claimed the initiative controlling growth would make traffic worse, among other things, the exact opposite of what it would have done.
 When people are confused, they’re more likely to vote “No.” The measure lost.

-Protect San Benito made some changes, collected thousands of signatures to qualify an initiative, and is trying again this November with more time for public education.
+Protect San Benito made some changes, collected thousands of signatures to qualify an initiative, and tried again in November 2024 with more time for public education.
+Fortunately, Measure A passed!

-Once again, the developers will try to confuse the public.
+The developers tried to confuse the public.
 Only if you check campaign contribution forms will you find out that their support is from out-of-town developers or out-of-the-country land speculators.

 They want short-term profits regardless of San Benito’s failing sewer system or overloaded schools and roads.